-Mother and daughters left Naples on 17 December 1920 aboard the S.S.
-Pesaro.
-Olga recalled, "We were supposed to have been here (in the U.S.) for the holidays, and the trip was so bad, the weather was so bad, [that] I think we got here a week later.
+After this visit, mother and daughters left Naples on 17 December 1920 aboard the S.S.
+Pesaro.68 Olga recalled, "We were supposed to have been here (in the U.S.) for the holidays, and the trip was so bad, the weather was so bad, [that] I think we got here a week later.
 So you can imagine how long it took us."
 The Pesaro did not arrive in New York until 4 January 1921.

-When it did, Olga's father "came to New York to pick us up."
+When it did, Olga's father "came to New York to pick us up."69

 Although most of the Giancini siblings would have liked to visit their parents' homeland in Ceccano, only Beatrice and Flo managed to travel there.
-In 1974, as a fortieth anniversary gift, their three sons sent Beatrice and Angelo (G2-M) to Italy as part of a tour.
+In 1974, as a fortieth anniversary gift, Beatrice and Angelo (G2-M) Montrone's three sons sent them to Italy as part of a tour.
 Beatrice visited her hometown of Ceccano, and found relatives ready and waiting, still thankful for the gifts that were sent to them by their American cousins during the World War II.
 Beatrice was surprised to find an elderly uncle still living.
-He cried at the sight of little Bice!
+He cried at the sight of little Bice!70

-When Flo travelled to Ceccano, she was able to reconnect with one of her father's adoptive sisters.
+Flo travelled to Ceccano in 1951. and was able to reconnect with one of her father's adoptive sisters.
 Flo recalls: